lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 ## Event-driven microservices

-I don't mean to be troll-ish but there's no other way of saying this: I think the naming "event-driven microservices" is off and it has been forced into our conversations by a larger trend (read cult) about microservices.
+I think the naming "event-driven microservices" is off and it has been forced into our conversations by a larger trend (read cult) about microservices.

-I prefer the term "streaming applications" because I like to call things what they are and what they do but I will stick with "event-driven microservice" because this naming has a wider reach and who doesn't want that?
+I prefer the naming "streaming applications" because I like to call things what they are and what they do but I stick with "event-driven microservice" because this naming has a wider reach and who doesn't want that?

-All right, you now know I'm reluctantly saying "event-driven microservice" but what do I mean anyway?
-What's an "event-driven microservice"?
+All right, now you know I'm reluctantly saying "event-driven microservice" but what do I mean anyway?

-It's a ~~small streaming application~~ microservice that does its job by consuming and producing off an event broker.
-More often than not, the event broker of choice is a Kafka cluster because the main characteristic of an event-driven microservice architecture is that the events are durable and can be consumed many times by many different services (as opposed as messages passed around using a "traditional" queue).
-Kafka has that and is an obvious choice to unlock the full potential of this approach.
+An "event-driven microservice" is a ~~small streaming application~~ microservice that does its job by consuming and producing off an event broker.
+More often than not, the event broker of choice is a Kafka cluster because event-driven microservice architectures favour durable events that can be consumed many times by many different services (as opposed as messages passed around using a "traditional" queue).
+Kafka is an obvious choice to unlock the full potential of this approach.

 Here's a trivial example diagram of this architecture: